Aerizeon/Shockies/README.md

 Setting up Shockies and your collar
 ### Arduino IDE & Flashing
 1. Download the arduino IDE from the [arduino.cc website](https://www.arduino.cc/en/software/) or the [Microsoft App Store](https://www.microsoft.com/store/apps/9nblggh4rsd8)
-2. Follow [these instructions](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html#installing-using-boards-manager) to install ESP32 Board support for the Arduino IDE
+2. Follow [these instructions](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html#installing-using-boards-manager) to install ESP32 Board support for the Arduino IDE - use the stable branch URL.
 3. Double click **Shockies.ino** to open it in the Arduino editor
 4. Configure the correct board settings (May differ if using something other than the HiLetGo ESP32 Developer Board)
    - Select the following board: Tools > Board > ESP32 Arduino > Node32s